Treaty of Saint-Clair-sur-Epte: From Sieging to Settling

 Starting from primitive tribes that formed small bands for hunting and food gathering.
 The Vikings evolved over time into a large group of roving bandits that sailed the coast of Europe and at the expense of the society in which they faced, gained substantial rewards from the act of plundering.
 While sailing through Frankish territory, it reached many notable cities during the height of their large-scale pillaging including Paris in 845 and 885.
 The outcome of Viking invasion ended in the often case of bribery on behalf of the Franks with valuables such as silver.
 Over time, demand for the loot gained from the plunders increased among the Viking tribes and this caused many to settle to ward off other Vikings as well as increase profits.
 On top of this, there was concern for overpopulation, political persecution, and conquest incentives that drove up the number of Viking migrants out of their native land.

+In the case of Rollo, according to Dudo of Saint-Quentin, Rollo and his brother Gurim fought a prolonged rebellion against the King of Denmark and agreed to a peace meeting that ended in a royal ambush in which Gurim and many of Rollo's followers were killed.
+Following the defeat, Rollo gathered his surviving men and escaped to Scania with six ships.
+He was one of the leaders of the Viking Siege of Paris in 885 and 886.

+He later brought thousands of Vikings to raid, plunder, and settle had enacted a permanent settlement along the Seine River centered on Rouen in the year 900.
+Just two years before this in 898, a new king had been crowned called Charles the Simple.
+Although a bit worrisome, the permanent Viking settlement was relatively peaceful and did not pose a real threat to Charles.

+Battle of Chartres

+It was until 911 when raiding resumed from Rollo that caused the real concern of the Viking threat again, but this time things were different.
+In June 911 Rollo unsuccessfully laid siege to Chartres.
+On 20 July the Franks under Robert the Count of Paris, who would later be Robert I of France, relieved Chartres resulting in a close Viking defeat.

+Though weakened, the Vikings were still a formidable force, and in the aftermath Charles the Simple who was with the army decided to negotiate a peace with Rollo.